How it works

 “what3words gives shoppers the convenience of being able to specify their exact delivery location at checkout and gives retailers even more confidence that their goods will be received on time, without complication.”

-CEO, DHL Parcel UK
+CEO, DHL eCommerce UK

 “what3words is an incredibly smart solution.
 In addition to helping us deliver to new housing estates and remote cottages, there are significant gains from more effective fleet routing and reducing unnecessary mileage.”